Trainer Matlock Rose was blunt and to the point. But he was entitled; he had been training horses for more than 60 years.

 His success was a product of his dedication to animals and his understanding of what made them tick.

 In “Matlock Rose, the Horseman,” a biography written by Sally Harrison, Rose said, “You’ve got to kind of live with a horse if you really want to do good with him.
 You’ve got to stay pretty close and know how much riding he takes, how much work he needs, and whatever else needs to be done.”

-Rose’s talent and persistence have helped him discover greatness in horses like Peponita, a son of Peppy San.
+Rose’s talent and persistence helped him discover greatness in horses like Peponita, a son of Peppy San.
 Peponita won multiple AQHA and NCHA world championships.

-Rose has built a reputation as an all-around cowboy and a champion trainer with his showmanship and uncanny ability to select and develop winners.
+Rose built a reputation as an all-around cowboy and a champion trainer with his showmanship and uncanny ability to select and develop winners.